piotrostr/listen/problem_statement/index.md

 prompts:

 - my first question would be what would be the best way to detect the dip, on the chart, it is a period when the price has corrected, sometimes between -50% to -90% from the top and the volume has relaxed, then a slow reaccumulation happens and volume starts increasing gradually, this is the moment i want to spot

 ## Starters

+- need an established data stream, i thought about using raw solana pubsub client, since most trading APIs work in form of scraping

+  - this is complex, since to backtest the strategy either need to collect a lot of fresh data and aggregate or **mock socket**: figure out a way to get historical first 100-200 candles from raydium and make into a stream that can be backtested

-- will try fibonacci retracement of 0.782 here, since the data source is the crucial part
+- will try fibonacci retracement of 0.782 here, since the data source is the crucial part and the data has to come first regardless of the algo to be used

-- a mock socket that could stream the trading data for each of the blocks could be nice, retrieving first 2 hours of transactions not so much
+  the symbols